guillaumelecerf/scalable-httpbin-aws-infra/README.md

 - one to allow traffic from the Internet to the ALB, listening on port 80
 - one to allow traffic from the ALB to the EC2 instances on port 8080

-To be even more secure, the httpbin application has been setup to be run by the unprivileged user `ec2-user`, so that in case of a privileges escalation vulnerability, the compromised user will be a simple user, and not `root`.
+To be even more secure, the httpbin application has been setup to be run by the unprivileged user `httpbin-user`, so that in case of a privileges escalation vulnerability, the compromised user will be a simple user, and not `root`.

 ## Scalability
 To keep the infrastructure robust in case of a traffic increase, a very simple scalability has been implemented: